vrnithinkumar/Hexo_Static_Site/source/_posts/FSharpMentorship-2.md

 - let lines = seq { yield values.[0]; yield! values |> Array.rev;  }

 ### Here are the few questions we discussed
-1. Is None is same as null of C#?
+1. *Is None is same as null of C#?*
 Yes.
 When you convert the F# to C# it is similar to null.
 It is used to represent a value that may not exist or invalid.

-2. Is there any types for None or Some?
+2. *Is there any types for None or Some?*
 Yes.
 It is called Option type a union type of two case `None` and `Some`. eg : `int option` is a option type which wraps a int value.
 It is used with pattern matching for handling cases like where valid value not exists.
+[More Details](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/options)

-3. Is List.fold is recursive calling or for loop inside implementation?
+3. *Is List.fold is recursive calling or for loop inside implementation?*

-4. Is Seq.unfold similar to lazy list in C#?
-Is it storing any state internally?
+4. *Is Seq.unfold similar to lazy list in C#?
+Is it storing any state internally?*
 Internal structure iterator and we a calculating.

-5. Partial application, is the parameter passing always follow from the left to right? let fn a b c = () let fn1 = fn a fn1 b c
+5. *Partial application, is the parameter passing always follow from the left to right?* let fn a b c = () let fn1 = fn a fn1 b c